MargaretSiple-NOAA/palettehelper/README.md

 <!-- badges: end -->

 The goal of `palettehelper` is to help you build and manage color palettes in R for data viz.
 I mostly made it for myself!
+And as a test package for customizing content in the Fisheries Integrated Toolbox documentation.

 ## Installation